paglobal/augmented-tabflow/README.md

 ### Important

-- remove focus from sidebar after activating tab
+- remove focus from sidebar after activating tab (copy changes over to bible chrome extension)
+- in `TreeItem` component, users should be able to click action buttons with the enter key (copy changes over to bible chrome extension)
 - consider implementing a feature to export tab or tab group to any arbitrary bookmark folder
 - collapse tree items when done with exporting tab or tab group
 - fix different bookmark ids on different machines problem